Leadership:

 Charles grew up in the foothills of the Oregon Coast Range and completed a degree in Classics at the University of Oregon.
 Having completed preliminary post baccalaureate studies in Forestry at OSU, he worked on several research projects across five national forests in Oregon, investigating fire history and forest ecology.
 Charles's research on the McDonald-Dunn research forest will focus on the role of fire in shaping old-growth forests of the Willamette Valley margins, and the natural and cultrual legacity of fire-modulated forests.
 Charles enjoys spending time with his girlfriend, hunting for big trees on public lands, woodworking, music, and playing computer games with the lads.

-Masters student – Advised by Matt Powers and John Bailey
+Masters student – Advised by Emily Jane Davis, Kayla Bordelon, and Andrew Merschel

 Staff: